Does Tomato Paste Go Bad? – Expiration Date, Spoilage Signs and Storage Tips

 Oyster Sauce

-Make use of this substitute in a 1:1 ratio and as it is having thicker consistency, just add a bit of water and make it to a slightly thicker consistency then use it.
+Make use of this substitute in a 1:1 ratio and as it has having thicker consistency, just add a bit of water and make it to a slightly thicker consistency then use it.

 Oyster Sauce